Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 North Pacific

-Beyond 72 hours no swell producing weather systems of interest are forecast as the MJO is to have moved into the Atlantic.
+Beyond 72 hours no swell producing fetch of interest is forecast.
+Winter is over.

 South Pacific